renspringlea/ryba.ren/_posts/2023-08-21-why-pigeons-are-the-greatest.md

 - [Palomacy Pigeon & Dove Rescue](pigeonrescue.org)
 - Pearce, Fred 2015, *The New Wild: Why Invasive Species Will Be Nature's Salvation*
 - The 2019 animated film *Spies in Disguise*, starring Will Smith and Tom Holland.

+Also, see [the pigeon sculpture](https://www.abc.net.au/news/2020-11-06/big-pigeon-sculpture-unveiled-in-rundle-mall/12853372) in the Adelaide city centre!
+What a banger!